FareedAlBandar/video-logo/README.md

 Or you could use even larger values, it's up to you.

-You'll also need to have ffmpeg installed on your machine, if you don't have ot already, just run:
+You'll also need to have ffmpeg installed on your machine, if you don't have it already, just run:
 ```bash
 $ apt install ffmpeg
 ```